 "Liminal spaces" refer to transitional or in-between spaces that are not easily defined or categorized.
 These are places where boundaries between different realms, states, or stages of being become blurred or permeable, creating a sense of ambiguity or uncertainty.
 Examples of liminal spaces include doorways, thresholds, bridges, crossroads, and shorelines, as well as certain times of day (such as dawn and dusk) or stages of life (such as adolescence).

 This abandoned temple is somewhat like El Castillo, Chichen Itza.
 At least, that's what I've modeled the cover image after.
 I have come to discover that pyramids are really very boring as dungeons.
 They don't have many, if any rooms.
-El Castillo challenges my understanding pyramid as a dungeon as it was built on top of other structures.
+El Castillo challenges my understanding of the pyramid dungeon as it was built on top of other structures.
 It does have interior spaces that have nothing to do with being a pyramid or temple.
 These would be an example of a liminal space, crossing from one time period to another or one function to another.